l) Provisions

 Significant management judgements

 Contingent Liabilities - The Company is the subject of certain legal proceedings which are pending in various jurisdictions.
 Due to the uncertainty inherent in such matters, it is difficult to predict the final outcome of such matters.
 The cases and claims against the Company often raise difficult and complex factual and legal issues, which are subject to many uncertainties, including but not limited to the facts and circumstances of each particular case and claim, the jurisdiction and the differences in applicable law.
 In the normal course of business, management consults with legal counsel and certain other experts on matters related to litigation and taxes.
-The Company accrues a liability when it is
+The Company accrues a liability when it is determined that an adverse outcome is probable and the amount of the loss can be reasonably estimated.

 Significant estimation uncertainties